repiccinin/alura/html-css/optimus-tech/README.md

-Projeto desenvolvido no desafio <a href="https://7daysofcode.io/matricula/html-css">7 Days of Code da Alura</a>
+Projeto desenvolvido no desafio <a href="https://7daysofcode.io/matricula/html-css">7 Days of Code</a> da Alura.